vratidc/vratidc.github.io/_projects/Starmaze.md

 </figure>

 **Best Project Award, INDIA HCI 2024 (Arts and Installation Track)**
 Star Maze won the Best Project Award at INDIA HCI 2024 in the Arts and Installation track.
-The project was recognised for its use of immersive VR, asymmetric multiplayer interaction, and its effectiveness as an outreach focused interactive installation.

 <br>